Well-formedness

 In linguistics, well-formedness is the quality of a clause, word, or other linguistic element that conforms to the grammar of the language of which it is a part.
 Well-formed words or phrases are grammatical, meaning they obey all relevant rules of grammar.
-In contrast, a form that violates some grammar rule is ill-formed and does not constitute part of the language.
+In contrast, a form that violates some grammar rule is ill-formed and does not constitute a part of the language.

 A word may be phonologically well-formed, meaning it conforms to the sound pattern of the language.
 For example, the nonce word wug coined by Jean Berko Gleason is phonologically well-formed, so informants are able to pluralize it regularly.
 A word, phrase, clause, or utterance may be grammatically well-formed, meaning it obeys the rules of morphology and syntax.
 A semantically well-formed utterance or sentence is one that is meaningful.
 Grammatical well-formedness and semantic well-formedness do not always coincide.
 For example, the following sentence is grammatically well-formed, but has no clear meaning.